Igor Dzyaloshinskii: Biography

 He was born in Moscow to a Jewish family.
 His father, Yechiel Moiseevich Dzyaloshinskii (1897–1942), a native of Kalush, Ukraine, died in captivity in early 1942.

-The first in his family to attend a university, Igor E. Dzyaloshinskii graduated in 1953 from the Faculty of Physics of Moscow State University.
+The first in his family to attend a university, Igor E. Dzyaloshinskii graduated in 1953 from the faculty of physics of Moscow State University.

 Dzyaloshinski pursued graduate study at the Institute of Physics of the Russian Academy of Sciences, where he received in 1957 his Russian Candidate of Sciences degree (Ph.D.) with a thesis on weak ferromagnetism under the supervision of Lev Landau.
 Weak ferromagnetism is "a small spontaneous magnetic moment in certain classes of antiferromagnetic materials".
 Its explanation involves exchange interactions based upon "concepts of the magnetic symmetry of crystals".

 In 1962 Dzyaloshinskii received his Russian Doctor of Sciences degree (habilitation).
 His Russian doctoral thesis dealt with application of quantum field theory methods in statistical physics.
 In 1964 he was one of the founding members of the Landau Institute for Theoretical Physics in Moscow.
-He was until 1972 a professor at professor at the Moscow Institute of Physics and Technology and from 1972 to 1989 at Moscow State University.
+He was until 1972 a professor at the Moscow Institute of Physics and Technology and from 1972 to 1989 at Moscow State University.

 Between 1958 and 1961, with Alexei Abrikosov and Lev Gor'kov, he published important works on the application of methods of quantum field theory in statistical physics (e.g. the theory of superconductivity) and many-particle theory, about which the three also wrote an outstanding textbook Методы квантовой теории поля в статистической физике, which was published in Russian in 1961 and in English translation as Quantum field theory methods in statistical physics in 1963.
-Dzaloshinskii did important research with Lev Pitaevskii in solving "the problem of the van der Waals forces between bodies separated by an absorbing liquid" and with Yury Bychkov and Lev Gor’kov on the "problem of superconducting and charge-density-wave instabilities in 1D conductors".
+Dzaloshinskii did important research with Lev Pitaevskii in solving "the problem of the van der Waals forces between bodies separated by an absorbing liquid" and with Yury Bychkov and Lev Gor'kov on the "problem of superconducting and charge-density-wave instabilities in 1D conductors".
 Dzyaloshinskii and Anatoly Larkin in the 1970s published "a solution to the Luttinger-liquid problem that is central to the theory of 1D Fermi systems and to the bosonization technique."

 In 1991 he immigrated to the United States and soon became a professor at the University of California, Irvine (UCI), where he eventually retired as professor emeritus.
 In the last years of his career, he did research on violation of time-parity in magneto-optics and the condensed matter physics of Fermi liquids and non-Fermi liquids.

 Dzyaloshinskii applied diagram methods to finite-temperature transport problems.
 He conjectured the existence of phase transitions without fixed points of the renormalization group.
 He was involved in the formulation of the Matsubara formalism (Takeo Matsubara, 1955).